William Gitau: Early life and education

 William Kabogo was born on 4 April 1961, in Komothai village, Githūngūri Constituency.
 He attended St. George's Rūirū Primary School and then continued his studies at Thika Technical School from 1975 to 1978.
 Afterward, he pursued a Bachelor of Commerce degree at Punjab University in India.

 Political career

 Juja Member of Parliament

 William Kabogo burst onto the political scene in 2002 when he sought the Kanu ticket for the Juja Parliamentary Seat, then held by incumbent Stephen Ndichū, who was running under Kanu’s presidential candidate, Uhuru Kenyatta.
-Although Kabogo lost that election, he quickly switched to the lesser-known Sisi Kwa Sisi party and successfully defeated Ndichū in the general elections.
+Although Kabogo lost that election, he quickly switched to the lesser-known Sisi Kwa Sisi party and defeated Ndichū in the general elections.

 However, Kabogo faced a setback in 2007 when he lost his seat to George Thuo.
 Determined to reclaim his position, he successfully petitioned the election results, leading to a by-election where he triumphed over Thuo with a landslide victory on a Narc-Kenya ticket.